 Storage and Freezing

-Store in an air-tight container at temperature for two days.
-If you stick them in the fridge, you can store them for a week.
+Store in an air-tight container at temperature for 3 to 5 days.

 Triple Chocolate Muffins FAQ